tishbian-meshach/TikTokContentEngine/README.md

 If you encounter any issues, please check the following:
 - Ensure FFmpeg is installed and accessible in your system PATH
-- Verify that ImageMagick is correctly installed in `C:\Program Files`
+- Verify that ImageMagick is correctly installed and added to your system PATH
 - Check that the Vosk model is correctly placed in the project root directory
-- Confirm that your Hugging Face API key is correctly set in the `content_generator.py` file
+- Confirm that your Hugging Face API key is correctly set in `content_generator.py`

 ## Support